Togarmah & the Koreas

 South Korea: electronics, telecommunications, automobile production, chemicals, shipbuilding and steel.

-South Korea, with a 2019 GDP of $1.65 trillion is the 12th largest economy in the world.
+South Korea, with a 2019 GDP of $1.65 trillion was the 12th largest economy in the world.
 South Korea’s economic journey is a twentieth century success story – the miracle on the Han River.
 South Korea is reputed for its strategy of export led growth, the dominance of its large business conglomerates called Chaebols and its highly motivated and educated populace.
-South Korea has built a network of free trade agreements with over fifty-eight countries which account for over three-quarters of the world’s GDP.
+South Korea has built a network of free trade agreements with as many as fifty-eight countries which account for over three-quarters of the world’s GDP.

-South Korea ranks highly on the index of nations with superior technology, at number three in the world.
+South Korea ranks highly on the index of nations with superior technology – at number three in the world.
 South Korea is the birthplace to some of the biggest names in technology and development: LG, Hyundai, and Samsung are all global leaders.
 South Korea is also in the forefront of the incredibly vital robotics field.
+In 2023, South Korea was ranked 10th in the world on the Global Innovation Index – only one of two East Asian countries in the top ten, the other being Singapore at number five.

 South Korea is included in the group of Next Eleven countries which are projected to dominate the global economy in the middle of the 21st century.
 The other N-11 nations include Bangladesh, Egypt, Indonesia, Iran, Mexico, Nigeria, Pakistan, the Philippines, Turkey, and Vietnam.
 Most of the group’s total gross domestic product derives from Mexico, Indonesia, South Korea and Turkey, whose economies have grown significantly.
-The World Bank described South Korea as one of the fastest growing major economies of the next generation along with the burgeoning economies of the BRIC nations comprising Brazil, Russia, India and China as well as non-BRIC nation Indonesia.
+The World Bank described South Korea as one of the fastest growing major economies of the next generation along with the burgeoning economies of the BRIC nations comprising Brazil, Russia, India and China as well as non-BRIC nation Indonesia – Chapter VIII Indonesia: Kittim, Khitai & Cathay.

 North Korea holds the dubious honour of being one of the world’s foremost powder kegs.
-While there are potential military hotspots in the world, such as the Middle East, Africa or Russia where conflagrations could ignite in a flash; it would not be a surprise if East Asia were to become the focus of attention, should a third war enveloping the major powers arise over a geo-political matter regarding Korea or Taiwan for instance, or even an escalated economic crisis stemming from growing trading blocs.
+While there are potential military hotspots in the world – such as in the Middle East, Africa and Russia – where conflagrations could ignite in a flash; it would not be a surprise if East Asia were to become the focus of attention, should a third world war enveloping the major powers arise over a geo-political crisis regarding North and South Korea or perhaps Taiwan for instance; or even from escalated economic tension stemming from evolving trading blocs.

 Fools do not want to understand anything.
 They only want to tell others what they think.